netlify/benaiah-netlify-cms-test-forking-workflow/site/content/post/brewing-chemex.md

 ---
-title: changing the title another time
+title: just can't catch a break
 date: 2017-01-04T15:04:10.000Z
 description: >-
   Brewing with a Chemex probably seems like a complicated, time-consuming